Room by Room: Bathroom

 Some people find my bathroom design incongruous with the rest of my house.
-The living spaces are relatively compact and conservative, whereas the bathroom is almost huge by comparison.
+The living spaces are relatively compact, whereas the bathroom is almost huge by comparison.
 I've always felt that a bathroom is something of a "sacred space," more than just a utilitarian necessity.
 A bigger bathroom is especially important for us older folks: we need a little more room to get around, we like things in convenient locations, and certain "creature comforts" are essential.
 Indeed, as I developed the house plan, the bathroom grew in size and acquired more features over time.
-These three items became the "must-haves" for my bathroom:
+These items became the "must-haves" for my bathroom:

 Below left: The thermostatic valve, at top center, and the second shower head valve just below it.
 Below right: The second shower head is posed in place, at lower right.

-2. Soaking tub.
-This is a benefit for anyone with bad backs (I have four collapsing discs).
-In addition to its generous size, the tub is elevated to make it easier to get in and out, and the faucet arrangement will be a bit unusual.
+This is a benefit for anyone with a bad back (I have four collapsing discs that herniate on occasion).
+In addition to its generous size, the tub is elevated to make it easier to get in and out; the faucet arrangement will be a bit unusual.
 Here's an overhead view of the tub enclosure.

 Incidentally, the tub now has a skylight over it:

-A great deal of thought has gone into not only the layout of the bathroom, but the framing and infrastructure as well.
+A great deal of thought went into not only the layout of the bathroom, but the framing and infrastructure as well.
 For example, I've added horizontal studs to which towel bars, handrails and other wall-mounted objects can be firmly attached.
 This adds considerable strength, and eliminates the possibility of damaging the sheetrock.
 Several mounting studs can be seen here:

 The sink is a little higher than normal so it's easier to reach.
 The wall-mounted faucet is likewise higher than normal, and is up and out of the way of the sink, with extra room beneath the spout.
-The sink is seen here posed on top of the built-in cabinet framing:
+The sink is seen here posed atop the built-in cabinet framing: